khalid0007/BenDigitRecog/README.md

-This project identifies handwritten Bengali digits.
+Identification of handwritten Bengali digits.